 The other tax debt claims are primarily related to the deductible VAT as well as the reimbursement of VAT that has been requested.

 Prepaid expenses are comprised primarily of rental and insurance expenses, as well as legal and scientific consulting fees.
-As of December 31,2016, and 2017, prepaid expenses also included upfront payments, which are recognized over the term of the ongoing clinical studies.
+Prepaid expenses also include upfront payments which are recognized over the term of the ongoing clinical studies.

 Research Tax Credit